java-brain/OCP-notes/README.md

 - Chapter 3, question 7 "The output is indeterminate"?

 - Chapter 3, question 15, why does it return -1 and why is it undefined?

+- Keep in mind from page 178: Real world scenario, the default methods on Predicate.
 <!-- //Parking lot -->